Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Praveen

-So preen by?
-Just to add what Vinay sir was saying.
-So whatever numbers regarding Our futures or guidance that we give it is always on the constant API pricing.
-So whatever impact the change of EPI pricing would have in future is not imbibed in our outlook as of now.
+So, Praveen bhai, just to add what Vinay sir was saying, so whatever numbers regarding our future or guidance that we give, it is always on the constant API pricing.
+So whatever impact the change of API pricing would have in future is not imbibed in our outlook as of now.

 Praveen

-Will be 20% number which we give for the next year would be the volume guidance like which because price we are assuming as a function.
-Right?
-Okay.
-So on the export side, so we have reached a composition of around 35% of total sales mix.
-What would be the ideal export versus domestic mix which we are targeting, whether it can be on a short term basis or on a longer term basis.
+So the 20% number, which we gave for the next year would be the volume guidance like because price we are assuming as a function, right, sir?
+Okay, sir.
+On the export side, so we have reached a composition of around 35% of total sales mix.
+What would be the ideal export versus domestic mix which we are targeting, whether it can be on a short-term basis or on a longer-term basis?
 So what would be the ideal mix of export versus domestic within our revenue?

-So on this front we always say that our focus on the domestic or the export is for us both.
-The business vertical is equally important.
-We do fairly.
-We are focused on the export business.
+So on this front, we always say that our focus on the domestic or the export is — for us, both the business vertical is equally important.
+We do fairly, we are focused on the export business.
 We have the regulatory approved plant.
-We focused on all the RoW market, African market or the southeast market as well as the Europe and Canada market.
-And vis a visa, we are well focused on our domestic market as well.
-So some somehow, some sometimes what happen that one can have a better growth rate than the other one.
+We focused on all the ROW market, African market or the Southeast market as well as the Europe and Canada market and vis-a-vis our — we are well focused on our domestic market as well.
+So somehow sometimes what happens that one can have a better growth rate than the other one.
 So then the contribution may change.
+But in long-term, I think that the 35-65 is a fair contribution.
+It could be 2%, 3%, 5% here and there, but — so that is the fair number that 35-65 ratio.

 Praveen

-Right?
+Right, sir.
 Sir, the last question from my side is on cephalosporin business.
-So how is, how is it doing on a on our basis and what is the macro situation on cephalosporin API?
+So how is it doing on our basis?
+And what is the macro situation on cephalosporin API, sir?

 So you are asking about the prices of the cephalosporin category?